Skip to content

 Prompty

-GenAIScript supports running .prompty files as scripts (with some limitations).
+GenAIScript supports running .prompty files as scripts (with some limitations) or importing them in a script.
+It also provides a parser for those files.

 Prompty is a markdown-ish file format to store a parameterized prompts along with model information.